Kathleen Seidel: Blogging

 She is known for running the website Neurodiversity.com, whose goal has been described as "honoring the variety of human wiring."
-She is known for criticizing those who argue that vaccines cause autism.
+She is known for correcting the misinsformation that vaccines cause autism.
 For instance, in 2007, with regard to claims of a mercury-autism link, she said, "Some people say, 'My child is a toxic waste dump,' People don't understand the stigma.
 I don't want someone looking at my family member that way."
 One of Seidel's most influential submissions was to the editors of the journal Autoimmunity Reviews, after the Geiers published a paper in that journal.
 She received no response, but the paper was subsequently retracted.
-She has been called "the Erin Brockovich of autism spectrum disorders," (specifically, by Irving Gottesman) and has been called "vicious" by the Geiers themselves.
+She has been called "the Erin Brockovich of autism spectrum disorders", (specifically, by Irving Gottesman) and has been called "vicious" by the Geiers themselves.
 She and her husband, Dave, have two children, one of whom is on the autism spectrum.
 She has also criticized Boyd Haley for marketing OSR#1 as a dietary supplement (it has since been pulled from the shelves).